dicksont/dicksont.github.io/about.md

 - **UC Berkeley, Institute of Governmental Studies Library search engine** - Displays search results for city planning documents

 Eager to explore and test all facets of technology, he has gotten his feet wet with startups.
-He has worked on few projects that went pretty far but did not make it all the way.
+He has worked on few projects that went pretty far, but did not make it all the way.
 These include:

 - **man9.org** - Displays search results for UNIX manpages.
 Annotate manpages with custom text.
 - **democast.net** - Publish any news story online.
 Create events and invite people.